דע ותמונות רבות על טנק המרכבה

 Range marksmanship away in the desert to the South for the two weeks.
 Tal told

-Elazar to tell commanding general Rabin they had an
+Elazar to tell Gen Rabin they had an answer.
+They

 would

-use Israeli tank marksmanship and remove the threat without causing an all out war
+use Israeli tank marksmanship and remove the threat without causing a general war

 office of the

-Israeli Prime Minister's office before going into a meeting.
+Israeli Prime Minister's office.
 The PM came back and asked 'what assurances

 handed the phone to

-Col Tal and repeated the question 'what guarantees can you give this
+Col Tal and asked the question again 'what guarantees can you give this plan of yours will work?'

-Tal, without so much as missing a single beat said... "the
+much as missing a single beat said... "the guarantee is that

 The following day General Rabin told Elazar and Tal they were free to act.
 Both